enableops/enableops.github.io/docs/intro.md

 ## 🎖 Select project

-Choose the project which you will be deploying your cluster to.
+Choose the project which you will be deploying your resources to.
 Make sure you have all the rights to enable APIs and add Service accounts.
-The admin level rights will do.
+The Owner level rights will do.

 <SelectStep controller={controller}/>

 ## 🧬 Configure enableOps

 Now just hit the button, sit back and relax.
-We will need some moments to compile configuration files for your project to let you deploy it with one line in shell.
+It will take some time to compile configuration files for your project to let you deploy it with one line in shell.

 <ConfigureStep controller={controller}/>

 ## 🚀 Deploy your cluster

 Clicking this *green button* will start your personal and secure Google Cloud Shell environment where you will be able to deploy the cluster.
-Don't worry, once you will open Google Cloud Shell you will see additional tutorial from us.
+Don't worry, once opened, Google Cloud Shell will show additional tutorial for you to follow.

 <DeployStep controller={controller}/>